-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Six months ended January 31, 2015 and 2014

-(g) Impairment (continued):

-(ii) Financial assets:
+- (g) Impairment (continued): - (ii) Financial assets:

 Financial assets not carried at fair value through earnings are assessed for impairment at each reporting date.
 A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset.
 For financial assets measured at amortized cost, the impairment loss is the difference between the carrying amount and the present value of the estimated future cash flows, discounted at the original effective interest rate.
 If impairment has occurred, the carrying amount of the asset is reduced, with the amount of the loss recognized in earnings.